partigabor/aromatica-old/content/items/coriander.md

 bibFile = "static/files/bibliography.json"
 +++

+The dried fruits of an annual herb, also known as cilantro.

+.

-Dried coriander seeds used whole or ground.
+According to WordNet: Dried coriander seeds used whole or ground.

 Coriander (*Coriandrum sativum* L.) is a culinary spice from the *Apiaceae* family,[^powo] originating in the region(s) of E. Mediterranean; W. AsiaIt is used for its fruit, primarily for curries; anti-microbial.
 Its aroma is described as warm, aromatic, sweet, with a heat index of 1.[^ucla_medicinal_2002]

 | English |Arabic|Chinese|Hungarian|
 |---------|------|-------|---------|